Newspaper Articles Research

 - New York Times - available in Williams and Wolff

 - Wall Street Journal - available in Williams & Wolff

 - Washington Post - available in Williams

 Online Newspaper Databases

 Press Display - This service provides current coverage of worldwide newspapers, including a 60 day searchable backfile.
 You can select titles alphabetically, by country or by language.

 Wall Street Journal (Proquest) - Full text of articles from 1984 to present.

 Factiva (Wall Street Journal) - A Dow Jones database which provides worldwide full text coverage of all editions of the Wall Street Journal and thousands of other local and regional newspapers, trade publications, business newswires, press release wires, media transcripts, and news photos.
 Includes pagination on most articles.

 Lexis/Nexis - Provides access to the Wall Street Journal, New York Times, Washington Post and many other major newspapers.
-Coverage of each newspaper varies by source, and users have the ability to search each news source individually or as part of a combined news file.
-Allows for headline, byline and head/lead paragraph searching.
+Coverage of each newspaper varies by source, and users have the ability to search each news source individually by using the Browse Sources function.

 ProQuest - Select the News & Newspaper icon to search the full-text of hundreds of news sources.